thuoanh-95/zoa-extension/README.md

 # ZOA CLI

-With the Zalo OA Extension Command Line Interface (ZOA CLI 0.0.1-beta), you can:
+With the Zalo OA Extension Command Line Interface (ZOA CLI), you can:

 - Initialize, build, develop, and deploy the OA Extension.